Resident Management Companies (RMCs) in high-rise buildings

 This includes:

-- A summary of the current fire risk assessment
+- a summary of the current fire risk assessment

-- A summary of the current safety case report
+- a summary of the current safety case report

-- Information on how resident behaviour might prevent building safety risk materialising, or reducing the severity where it does
+- information on how resident behaviour might prevent building safety risk materialising, or reducing the severity where it does

-- Information provided on escape routes and fire doors etc
+- escape routes and fire doors etc

-- Information provided on other fire safety equipment
+- other fire safety equipment

-- Information provided on smoke control equipment
+- smoke control equipment

-- Information provided on the use of safety related equipment
+- the use of safety related equipment

-- Information provided on evacuation
+- evacuation

-- Information on relevant persons – including role, duties and contact details
+- information on relevant persons – including role, duties and contact details

-- Details of any nominated single point of contact for residents
+- details of any nominated single point of contact for residents

-- A list of further information that must be available on request
+- a list of further information, that must be available on request

-BSR support for RMCs
+BSR support for Resident Management Companies

 The Building Safety Regulator (BSR) can help RMCs meet their building safety responsibilities by providing useful information and resources, including: